 Rachael is Artistic Director of Ilbijerri Theatre Company and brings with her a wealth of acting, directing and dramaturgical experience, a significant profile, and a passionate vision for Indigenous theatre.

 Rachael Maza is one of the most recognisable faces of the Australian film, television and theatre industry, with performance credits including the Australian Film Institute Award-winning Radiance, and the stage production of The Sapphires.

-A Western Australian Academy of Performing Arts (WAAPA) graduate, Rachael’s outstanding performances have been acknowledged with a Green Room Award and a Sydney Theatre Critics Circle Award.
+A Western Australian Academy of Performing Arts graduate, Rachael’s outstanding performances have been acknowledged with a Green Room Award and a Sydney Theatre Critics Circle Award.
 Rachael has also worked as a presenter for ABC Message Stick and as an acting coach on films such as the multi-award-winning Rabbit Proof Fence.

-Rachael first worked with ILBIJERRI Theatre Company in 1992, as director of Stolen, and in 2008 joined the company as Artistic Director.
-Since then she has directed Sisters of Gelam (2009), Jack Charles V The Crown (2010), Foley (2011), Beautiful One Day (2012) and Which Way Home (2016).
+Rachael first worked with Ilbijerri Theatre Company in 1992, as Director of Stolen, and in 2008 joined the company as Artistic Director.
+Since then she has directed works including Sisters of Gelam (2009), Jack Charles V The Crown (2010), Foley (2011), Beautiful One Day (2012) and Which Way Home (2016).